aashishkoundinya/Data-Hiding-Using-Steganography/README.md

 This Program uses LSB (Least Significant Bit) Algorithm to achieve the data hiding.
 LSB works by replacing the least significant bit of pixel values (typically in image or audio files) with hidden data.
 This alteration is often imperceptible to human senses but can carry additional information within the file.

 ## Features
-* **Image Steganography:** Embed and extract hidden messages within PNG images using the Least Significant Bit (LSB) method.
+* **Image Steganography:** Embed and extract hidden messages within PNG images.
 * **Audio Steganography:** Embed and extract hidden messages within WAV audio files.
-* **Video Steganography:** Embed and extract hidden messages within MP4 video files using FFmpeg for processing.
+* **Video Steganography:** Embed and extract hidden messages within MP4 video files using FFMPEG for processing.

 ## Installation